IJW2021/MyPortfolio/PCOM7E/Unit07.md

 - DNS:www.daedalus-systems.tech-sourcery.co.uk

 Looking forward I want to do some reading to see how / if the UKs version of GDPR differs from the European version and I want to investigate the URLS we discovered this week to see if that allows for access to our target.
+Hopfully next week will also be a good week and progress can be made on our project work.

 **Weekly Skills Matrix New Knowledge Gained**